-A B2C company can use this Buyer Persona to communicate their product as a direct solution to Molly’s pain points.
-Having an understanding of her problems allows the company to easily come up with ideas of how they can position themselves as the solution and the best communication tactics to use.
+A B2C company can use this buyer persona to communicate their product as a direct solution to Molly’s pain points.
+Having an understanding of her problems allows the company to easily come up with ideas of how they can position themselves as the solution and how best to communicate with "Molly."
 This planning can then be placed in the “How can we support them” section.

 It's also important to take into account how Molly does her research before she makes a purchase.
-Not all of your ideal customers will look for your product, or your competitor’s products, using the same methods.
-It's important to take this into account and come up with an action plan to meet their tactics.
+Not all of your ideal customers will look for your product or your competitor’s products using the same methods.
+It's important to take this into account and come up with an action plan.
 Since we know she likes to do her research on Google and YouTube, this provides the company a chance to create great content about food preparation and eating healthy that will attract Molly to their website.

 B2B Buyer Persona: Bilingual Brandon

 For a B2B context, it's especially important to take into account the buyer persona’s job position, sector, work methods, and tools used during work.
-Understanding all of these bits of information will allow the company (in this case, a translation services firm) to understand their role in helping their future customers.
+Understanding all of this information will allow the company (in this case, a translation services firm) to understand their role in helping their future customers.

 In this case, we know one of Brandon’s pain points is that he has never worked with a translation firm before.
-A good piece of content for Brandon would be an ebook all about how outsourcing transitions work and the process.
+A good piece of content for Brandon would be an ebook all about how outsourcing works, particularly in this field.
 Use the buyer persona to build your inbound marketing communications.

 Non-Profit Buyer Persona: Donor Dana

 In this example, we see that Dana has established some sort of personal connection with breast cancer, and now she is looking to donate her time and money to a good organization.
-Dana’s largest reservation at the moment is that there are many different breast cancer organizations and she wants to ensure that her money is being used correctly.
+Dana’s biggest concern is that there are many different breast cancer organizations and she wants to ensure that her money is being used correctly.

-As you can see, your buyer persona can be just as unique as your own brand is.
-The most important thing is to build in a way that helps you.
-Use these examples as guides, but remember to customize the information in a way that best helps your brand.
+As you can see, your buyer persona can be just as unique as your brand is.
+The most important thing is to build it in a way that helps you.
+Use these examples as guides, but remember to customize the information in a way that suits your brand.